Interaction-Aware 4D Gaussian Splatting for Dynamic Hand-Object Interaction Reconstruction

 \textbf{Implementation Details.} We employ $K$ nearest neighbors for refinement and deformation, with the key-frame $k$ set to the timestamp just before hand–object contact.
 Both Gaussians and the deformation model are optimized using Adam.
+Hyperparameters, schedules, and auxiliary losses (penetration, momentum, 2D) are provided in the supplementary material.
 HOI4D~\cite{hoi4d} provides RGB-D videos with frame-level hand–object poses and masks; we evaluate on two purely translational and two translation–rotation scenes.
 HO3D~\cite{honnotate} offers real-world 3D pose annotations for actions like pickup and rotation.
 We use camera~4 from HO3D and select four translation–rotation sequences for egocentric reconstruction.